Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

-Central sleep apnea occurs because your brain doesn't send proper signals to the muscles that control your breathing.
-This condition is different from obstructive sleep apnea, in which you can't breathe normally because of upper airway obstruction.
+Central sleep apnea occurs because the brain doesn't send proper signals to the muscles that control breathing.
+This condition is different from obstructive sleep apnea, in which breathing stops because the throat muscles relax and block the airway.
 Central sleep apnea is less common than obstructive sleep apnea.

-Central sleep apnea may occur as a result of other conditions, such as heart failure and stroke.
-Sleeping at a high altitude also may cause central sleep apnea.
-Treatments for central sleep apnea may involve treating existing conditions, using a device to assist breathing or using supplemental oxygen.
+Treatments for central sleep apnea might involve managing existing conditions, using a device to assist breathing or using supplemental oxygen.

-- Observed episodes of stopped breathing or abnormal breathing patterns during sleep
+- Observed episodes of not breathing during sleep.

-Although snoring indicates some degree of airflow obstruction, snoring also may be heard in the presence of central sleep apnea.
+Although snoring suggests some degree of a blocked airway, snoring also can occur in people with central sleep apnea.
 However, snoring may not be as prominent with central sleep apnea as it is with obstructive sleep apnea.

 When to see a doctor

-Consult a medical professional if you experience — or if your partner observes any signs or symptoms of — central sleep apnea, particularly the following:
+Consult a medical professional if you have — or if your partner notices — any symptoms of central sleep apnea, particularly:

-- Cheyne-Stokes breathing.
+Cheyne-Stokes breathing.
 This type of central sleep apnea is most commonly associated with congestive heart failure or stroke.
-This condition is characterized by a gradual increase and then decrease in breathing effort and airflow.
-During the weakest breathing effort, a total lack of airflow (central sleep apnea) can occur.

 - High-altitude periodic breathing.
-A Cheyne-Stokes breathing pattern may occur if you're exposed to a very high altitude.
-The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and underbreathing.
+A Cheyne-Stokes breathing pattern can occur if you're at a very high altitude.
+The change in oxygen at a high altitude can cause fast breathing, known as hyperventilation, followed by taking in too little air.

-- Complex sleep apnea.
+- Treatment-emergent central sleep apnea.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP) for treatment.
-This condition is known as complex sleep apnea because it's a combination of obstructive and central sleep apneas.
+This condition is known as treatment-emergent central sleep apnea.
+It is a combination of obstructive and central sleep apneas.

 - Medical condition-induced central sleep apnea.
 Several medical conditions, including end-stage kidney disease and stroke, may lead to central sleep apnea.
 This type of sleep apnea doesn't involve Cheyne-Stokes breathing.

-- Idiopathic (primary) central sleep apnea, also known as idiopathic sleep apnea.
-The cause of this uncommon type of central sleep apnea isn't known.
+- Primary central sleep apnea, also known as idiopathic sleep apnea.
+The cause of this uncommon type of central sleep apnea is not known.

 Certain factors put you at increased risk of central sleep apnea: